 data-src attribute and move it to the

-If you compare the image loading times for the two methods, event listeners vs Intersection Observer, you would find that using the Intersection Observer API, the image load is triggered much quicker and yet the site doesn’t appear sluggish on scrolling.
-In the method involving event listeners, we had to add a timeout to make it performant, which has a slightly negative impact on the user experience as the image load is triggered with a slight delay.
+If you compare the time taken to load an image in both the methods, event listeners vs Intersection Observer, you would find that using the Intersection Observer API, the image load is triggered much quicker, and yet the site doesn’t appear sluggish on scrolling.
+In the method involving event listeners, we had to add a timeout to make it performant, which has a marginal impact on the user experience as the image load is triggered with a slight delay.

-However, like everything new in browsers, the support for Intersection Observer API is not available across all browsers.
-So, we need to fallback to the event listener method in browsers where the Intersection Observer API is not supported.
+However, the support for Intersection Observer API is not available across all browsers.
+Hence, we need to fall back to the event listener method in browsers where the Intersection Observer API is not supported.
 We have taken this into account in the example above.

 Lazy Loading CSS Background Images

-This may seem complex at first, but, this same behavior forms the basis of the technique for lazy loading background images.
-Simply put, we trick the browser into not applying the background-image CSS property to an element, till that element comes into the viewport.
+This may seem complex at first, but this same behavior forms the basis of the technique for lazy loading background images.
+In simple terms, we trick the browser into not applying the background image CSS property to an element till that element comes into the viewport.

 Here is a working example that lazy loads a CSS background image.